Carolin

 Nora Komposch

-Documentary film produced by Filmerei GmbH and Rosa Luxemburg Foundation
+Sven Rufers documentary film produced by Filmerei GmbH and Rosa Luxemburg Foundation

 The film “The Invisible – Modern Slavery in Europe” documents the harsh social conditions of the berry production in Huelva, Spain.
 Nora Komposch, who is working on a doctoral thesis on this topic, worked closely with the film team and provided them with content advice and support on site.
 The film documents part of Komposch’s research by capturing her interviews with workers, politicians and activists and observations from her ethnographic research on film.